AshtonKem/Resume/resume.typ

 #resume-item[
   I was hired to lead the Cloud DVR team at Hulu in March of 2020.
-Since then I led the team through the pandemic, a merger with Disney, and two re-organizations.
+Since then I led the team through the pandemic, a merger with Disney, two re-organizations, and four major releases.
 I currently lead a internal tooling team responsible for message schema management, documentation, and data quality tooling.
+This is a cross functional team with design, front end, back end, and data engineering responsibilities, with stakeholders at every level in the Disney+ organization.
 ]